 When we sing together, we are corporately singing the praises of our God.
 It’s a participatory activity.
-“Songs We Sing” is an weekly effort to help us better learn the songs we are singing as well as to gather some small insight into what we are singing.
+This “Songs We Sing” post is a weekly effort to help us better learn the songs we are singing — as well as to gather some small insight into what we are singing.
 If you’d like a copy of the songs listed, a link is provided (where available).
-For the services of September 11, 2016, Redemption band The Reprise led music and we sang:
+For the services of March 5, 2017, Redemption bands We Come Alive (in Jasper) and The Reprise (in Loogootee) led music and we sang:

 LET GOD ARISE

 Written by Chris Tomlin, Ed Cash and Jesse Reeves, 2006.
 I love the line “Death has no sting/No final word/Our God is a god who saves.”

 Buy “Let God Arise” by Chris Tomlin.